Skip to main content

 Transportation

-Methods: To split total energy consumption among different vehicle types such as passenger light-duty vehicles, buses, freight trucks, and rail, RMI used the energy consumption estimates by end use from the 2017 NREL Electrification Futures Study.
-Future demand was forecasted using the EIA’s 2022 Annual Energy Outlook.
-Note that natural gas use in the SEDS transportation data is predominantly due to oil and gas pipeline transport and was reallocated to the industrial sector.xxvi,xxvii
+Methods: To split total energy consumption among different vehicle types, including passenger LDVs, buses, freight trucks, rail, etc, RMI used the energy consumption estimates by end use from the 2017 NREL Electrification Futures Study.26 Future demand was forecasted using EIA's 2022 Annual Energy Outlook.27 Note that natural gas use in the SEDS transportation data is predominately due to oil and gas pipeline transport and was reallocated to the industrial sector.

-BAU Policy Assumptions: Fuel economy assumptions account for the most recent EPA/National Highway Traffic Safety Administration tailpipe CO2 and fuel economy standards.
-If a state has an existing zero-emission vehicle subsidy, those subsidies are included in the BAU modeling.
-Vehicle sales are estimated using forecasted vehicle prices, which results in some economic adoption of electric vehicles.
-Modeling includes states with zero-emission vehicle sales requirements.
+BAU Policy Assumptions: Fuel economy assumptions account for the most recent EPA/NHTSA tailpipe CO2 and fuel economy standards.
+If a state has an existing zero emissions vehicle subsidy, those subsidies are included in the BAU modeling.
+Vehicle sales are estimated using forecasted vehicle prices which results in some economic adoption of electric vehicles.
+Modeling includes states with ZEV sales requirements.

-Calibration: Transportation sector energy consumption was checked against the EIA’s estimates for 2020.
-Emissions were calibrated using the EPA’s 2020 State Inventories and Rhodium’s Climate Deck.xxviii,xxix
+Calibration: Transportation sector energy consumption was checked against EIA's estimates for 2021.
+Emissions were calibrated using EPA's 2021 State Inventories and Rhodium's Climate Deck.28,29

 Land Use

-Source: Total land-use emissions estimates are from the EPA’s 2020 State Inventory data.xxx
+Source: Total land use emissions estimates are from EPA's 2021 State Inventory data.30

 Methods: Values are held constant.